Tatamo/atcoder-cli/README.md

 ## Provisioning Templates
 With using custom templates, you can automatically prepare your template program code or build environment.

-When you create new task directories, atcoder-tools can do:
+When you create new task directories, atcoder-cli can do:
-- copy the base program file
+- place the scaffold program file
 - copy static files
 - exec shell command